-Hospital Treatment Guidelines for the Confirmed Stroke Alert Patient:
+Hospital Treatment Guidelines for the Stroke Alert Patient:

 - Door to Triage by Doctor 10 minutes

 - Door to CT Scan 20 minutes

 - Door to CT Read/Lab Results 45 minutes

-- Door to Alteplase (t-PA) 30 minutes
+- Door to Thrombolytic 30 minutes

-- Door to Puncture for LVO 90 minutes
+- Door to Puncture for LVO

+- 90 minutes from field

+- 60 minutes for facility transfer patients

-EMS Post-IV Alteplase (t-PA) Transfer Protocol:
+EMS Post-IV Alteplase (t-PA)/Tenecteplase (TNK) Transfer Protocol:

-All post t-PA patients should be sent by Critical Care Transport (MICU)
+All post t-PA/TNK patients should be sent by Critical Care Transport (MICU)

 - Document vital signs prior to transport and verify that SBP <180, DBP <105.
-If BP above limits, sending hospital should stabilize prior to transport - Obtain contact method for family or caregiver (preferably cell phone) to allow contact during transport or upon patient arrival - Obtain and record Vital Signs and Neurological checks (CPSS) every 15 minutes via CBRAC EMS Inter-facility Transfer Thrombolytics Protocol form - Perform and record baseline GCS - Continuous cardiac monitoring - Strict NPO this includes all PO medications - Verify total dose and time of IV t-PA bolus (if t-PA is completed prior to transfer) - If IV Alteplase (t-PA) dose administration will continue en route:
+If BP above limits, sending hospital should stabilize prior to transport - Obtain contact method for family or caregiver (preferably cell phone) to allow contact during transport or upon patientarrival - Obtain and record Vital Signs and Neurological checks (CPSS) every 15 minutes via CBRAC EMS Inter-facility Transfer Thrombolytics Protocol form - Notify the receiving facility for any worsening changes in neuro checks or vital signs - Perform and record baseline GCS - Continuous cardiac monitoring - Strict NPO this includes all PO medications

--Verify estimated time of completion.

--Verify with the sending hospital that the excess t-PA has been withdrawn and discarded (for example, if the total dose of t-PA to be given is 70mg, then verify the remaining 30cc has been wasted since a 100mg bottle of t-PA contains 100cc of fluid)

-- If Alteplase (t-PA) dose completed en route, attach 50 ml Normal Saline and continue at the same rate of the Alteplase (t-PA) drip - If SBP >180 or DBP >105, and if antihypertensive medication started at sending facility, then adjust as follows:

-- If Labetalol IV drip started at the sending hospital, increase by 2mg/min every 10 minutes (to a maximum of 5mg/min) until SBP <180 and DBP <105; If SBP <150 or DBP <80 or HR <60, turn off drip and call receiving hospital for furtherinstructions. - If Nicardipine IV drip was started at the sending hospital, may increase dose by 2.5mg/hr every 5 minutes.
-To a maximum of 15mg/hr until SBP <180 and DBP <105; If SBP <150 or DBP <80 or HR <60, turn off drip and call receiving hospital for further instructions. - For any acute worsening of neurologic condition, if patient develops severe headache, acute hypertension or vomiting (suggestive of intracerebral hemorrhage), profuse bleeding not controlled by pressure, OR angioedema: - 1.
-Discontinue t-PA infusion (if still being administered) - 2.
-Call receiving facility for further instructions including decision to adjust blood pressure medication and/or divert to nearest hospital. - 3.
-Continue to monitor vitals and neuro checks every 15 mins.
+- Verify total dose and time of IV t-PA/TNK bolus - If IV Alteplase (t-PA) dose administration will continue en route: - -Verify estimated time of completion. - -Verify with the sending hospital that the excess t-PA has been withdrawn and discarded (for example, if the total dose of t-PA to be given is 70mg, then verify the remaining 30cc has been wasted since a 100mg bottle of t-PA contains 100cc of fluid) - If Alteplase (t-PA) dose completed en route, attach 50 ml Normal Saline and continue at the same rate of the Alteplase (t-PA) drip - If SBP >180 or DBP >105, and if antihypertensive medication started at sending facility, then adjust as follows: - If Labetalol IV drip started at the sending hospital, increase by 2mg/min every 10 minutes (to a maximum of 5mg/min) until SBP <180 and DBP <105; If SBP <150 or DBP <80 or HR <60, turn off drip and call receiving hospital for furtherinstructions. - If Nicardipine IV drip was started at the sending hospital, may increase dose by 2.5mg/hr every 5 minutes.
+To a maximum of 15mg/hr until SBP <180 and DBP <105; If SBP <150 or DBP <80 or HR <60, turn off drip and call receiving hospital for further instructions. - For any acute worsening of neurologic condition, if patient develops severe headache, acute hypertension or vomiting (suggestive of intracerebral hemorrhage), profuse bleeding not controlled by pressure, OR angioedema: - Discontinue t-PA infusion (if still being administered) - Call receiving facility for further instructions including decision to adjust blood pressure medication and/or divert to nearest hospital. - Continue to monitor vitals and neuro checks every 15 mins.